 But outside of demographic centers, states and their lawmakers possessing SOGI data can also be concerning because most state privacy frameworks don’t include specific protections for LGBTQI+ folks.
 Even in California, one of the few states with a privacy law on the books — the California Consumer Protection Act — there is still risk to the LGBTQI+ community.

 Chris Wood, the executive director and co-founder of the think tank LGBT Tech, said there’s a loophole in the CCPA for protecting the individual privacy rights of LGBTQI+ folks.
 Wood said the CCPA affords privacy only to households, not individuals.
-So say there’s an LGBTQI+ minor living in a household that is not supportive or accepting — Wood said the data could put them at risk if their parent or caregiver were to get ahold of that information.
+Wood said an LGBTQI+ minor living in an unsupportive household could be put at risk by the data if their parent or caregiver were to get ahold of it.

 How to mitigate risk